annotation/text-fabric/docs/About/use.md

 ## Text-Fabric API

 Beyond searching, you can program your own analytical methods.
-You can "talk" to your corpus through the high-level API (`tf.applib`) dedicated to your corpus which can download its data and display its material.
+You can "talk" to your corpus through the high-level API (`tf.advanced`) dedicated to your corpus which can download its data and display its material.

 You can use it together with the core API (`tf.core`) to